OpenCQRS/OpenCQRS/README.md

 ### OpenCQRS 7.0.0

-- All features from OpenCQRS 6.x
-- Complete rewrite of the framework
+- Complete rewrite of the codebase
 - Upgrade to .NET 9
 - New mediator pattern with commands, queries, and notifications
 - Cosmos DB store provider